IRA money market accounts to save for retirement

 Money market account basics

 Money market accounts are much like regular savings accounts, but traditionally pay higher interest and may require a higher minimum deposit to get started.
 The funds placed in an FDIC-insured money market account are protected up to a limit of $250,000 per deposit, per institution.
+Credit unions also offer insured money market accounts.

 There are many ways to compare money market accounts online, such as through MoneyRates.com's money market account page.
 In recent years, the best money market rates have been near or at historic lows.
 While that has been a disappointment to depositors, the strong stability of money market accounts still make them a viable choice for conservative investors.

-IRA money market accounts: What's the difference?
+IRA money market for retirement: What's the difference?

 Some people may be scared away from starting an IRA because they think investing in an IRA automatically means being associated with the stock market.
 But in reality, you can put your IRA contributions into nearly any investment vehicle you want, including stocks, bonds or certificates of deposit (CDs).